Falafel Cart: Production

 The film was inspired by the ongoing conflicts in the Middle East, highlighting the impact on people who are merely seeking a better life.
 The theme of the falafel, a typical food of the Levant, represents the notion of home and serves as a symbolic reminder that reconnects the main character with his far-away home.
 The project first came to life after Al-Wazzan started to experiment with a different form of animation that employed a combination of stop-motion, computer generated animation, claymation and traditional animation.
-The filmmaker single-handedly animated the entire film, built and painted hundreds of models, puppets and backgrounds in a span of three years in order to achieve a distinct world for the film.
+The filmmaker animated the film, built and painted hundreds of models, puppets, and backgrounds in a span of three years.

 Release

 Falafel Cart first premiered theatrically in Los Angeles, California on September 13, 2019.
 In 2021 ShortsTV obtained non exclusive distribution rights to the film for release on its live channels and streaming platforms.
-On September 11, 2021 the film screened at AMC Theatres in Burbank as part of the Burbank International Film Festival.
+On September 11, 2021, the film screened at AMC Theatres in Burbank as part of the Burbank International Film Festival.